 Columbus Metropolitan Library Black History Month

 Our amazing library system celebrates Black History Month in February with a variety of programs, both in-person and virtual.
 Check out the complete schedule featuring storytelling, poetry, music, art and history.
+There are lots of cool exhibits and events on the schedule!

 Register at the events calendar in order to receive links to participate in these programs where registration is required.